 This fast-paced, highly focused seminar is designed to provide the specific training and background needed by professionals preparing to sit for the CEM exam.
 It will include updates on topics of current importance, such as implementation of the most recent federal energy legislation, new energy efficiency equipment standards for commercial buildings, building commissioning basics, and critical indoor air quality considerations.
 The program will review the technical, economic, and regulatory aspects of effective energy management and the basics of energy efficiency improvement as it relates to electrical, utility, building, and combustion systems.

 The CEM certification process requires meeting specified CEM eligibility requirements, along with the submitting of a separate CEM application and $400 application fee, which qualifies you to sit for the exam.
 The CEM examination is administered at each seminar site on the morning of the day following the seminar -- only to those candidates who have met the above requirements.
 To obtain/print your CEM application form or see further information on the CEM program, visit www.aeecenter.org/certification.

-Basic Skills Required for This Seminar This course assumes basic problem-solving skills, including quick and accurate use of a hand calculator, ability to use basic algebra, and ability to set up problem solution expressions and calculations from a written problem statement.
-Those needing a refresher program in these skills may wish to participate in the Basics of Energy Management the Economic Analysis Review for the CEM Exam, the Electrical Systems Review for the CEM Exam, or the HVAC Systems Review for the CEM Exam self-study seminars prior to taking this seminar.
-For more information, please visit www.aeecenter.org/training.
+Basic Skills Required for This Seminar The CEM preparatory training seminar assumes basic problem-solving skills, including quick and accurate use of a hand calculator, ability to use basic algebra, and ability to set up problem solution expressions and calculations from a written problem statement.
+Those needing a refresher program in these skills may wish to participate in one of the following self-study seminars:

 Building Envelope Thermal resistance Solar heat gain Insulation Heat transfer coefficients LEED rating systems EPA ENERGY STAR